percona/portal-doc/docs/advisors/checks/mongodb-oplog-sizing.md

 **Set the oplog size**

-You can explicitly change the Oplog size by using either of the below 2 methods  -
+You can explicitly change the oplog size by using either of the following methods:

 1. Set the size in the mongodb configuration file -